jriano/beautiful-jekyll/_posts/2018-08-17-cloudinary_downloader.md

 * Linux
 * Git, curl, jq and awk
-* Clone this BitBucker snippet: [cloudinary_downloader](https://bitbucket.org/snippets/jriano/4eboRR/cloudinary-downloader)
+* Clone this BitBucker snippet and make it executable: [cloudinary_downloader.sh](https://bitbucket.org/snippets/jriano/4eboRR/cloudinary-downloader)

 ## What It Does